Vatos2/GameName/ProjectProposal.md

 The Best Programmers
-GameName
+"5 Days at Sea"

 Project Description
 - Functional Requirements
-  (what does the product do?)
+  You're stranded on a raft.
+Event driven system where each day a random event happens that you can react to.
+You get to choose one of 3 random items at the start to bring with you.
+Would keep things simple but should be entertaining enough.
+Random events would pop up for the user and they would select what they try to do with variables of random chance.
 - Usability Requirements
-  (how is the product used?)
+  Basic user input with touch to select buttons and choices.
+Naviagation through menus
 - Technical Requirements
-  (what will you use/need to develop it? any APIs, etc.)
+  Unity, Android Studio, C#, Basic Flash animation

 User Stories
-- As a <role>, I want <solution>, so that I can <value>.
+- As a player, I want progression, so that I can have feel accomplished.
-The project descriptions can be sentences or bullet points.
-Please keep it to a high-level overview - the details come later.
-This is just a proposal.

-Please provide at least 2 user stories that demonstrate what your app can do.
+- As a user i want interesting events so that i am entertained.